Meeting with the OIP

 office of international programs

-AA meetings and group meetings for sophomores interested in going abroad during the 2017-2018 academic year begin on Monday, September 7, 2016.
-OIP Advisor meetings start on September 26, 2016.
+Study Abroad 101 meetings for sophomores interested in studying abroad during the 2019-2020 academic year begin on Thursday, September 5, 2018.
+OIP Advisor meetings for sophomores start on September 13, 2018*.
 Appointment times fill up quickly and students are encouraged to sign up early.

-Students learn about general OIP policies, programs, and procedures and begin thinking critically about their intended abroad experience.
+Students will learn about general OIP policies, programs, and procedures and begin thinking critically about their intended abroad experience.
 Students must attend a Study Abroad 101 Meeting to be eligible to study abroad.

 To schedule a meeting, click on the name of the OIP Advisor specializing in the region you are interested in: